davidruegamer/DRIFT/README.md

 The folder `application` contains the code used in the `Covid`, `Elec`, `Wine` and `Yeast` experiments.

 Code shared between the different experiments can be found in the folder `common`.

+The `simulation` folder contains an additional simulation study used while developing the model.